Now is the perfect time to create money goals for the new year.

 In the vein of increasing your income, you should also work to increase your 9-to-5 income as well.
 Many times we have the ability to earn more money by simply asking for a raise.
 Women, especially, are often afraid to negotiate salary increases even though they deserve them.

-These resources will give you the tools that you need to prepare for salary negotiations in the right way.
-I’ve leveraged them to increase my salary by 12%.
+I was able to increase my corporate salary by 12% by simply asking.
 So don’t miss out on your opportunity to make more money.

 10. Start a business